Experience-Monks/nyg-jam3/DEVELOPER_GUIDE.md

 Before add your files to Git LFS have in mind a couple options:
 1. Evaluate host those files outside of the repository, could be a CDN
 2. In case you want to trick the cache and add a hash for those files use them inside specific components instead of the public folder

+## Build scripts
+Our build scripts are based on [react-scripts](https://www.npmjs.com/package/react-scripts), and under the hood is using Webpack with different configurations for develop and production.
+The default configurations are stable and supported for the community.

+To customize the current build pipelines, refer to the file [config-overrides.js](https://github.com/Jam3/generator-jam3-v2/blob/master/templates/config-overrides.js).
+If you wanna read more about it, please visit the [react-app-rewired](https://github.com/timarney/react-app-rewired) repository.

+### Built-in Customizations

+#### Visualizer
+Dependencies webpack visualizer, visit [npm](https://www.npmjs.com/package/webpack-visualizer-plugin) for more information

+#### Custom ESLint
+We use the same rules than react-scripts plus some customizations

+#### Hot Module Reload
+Don't refresh your screen all the time, save time.
+We are using [react-app-rewire-hot-loader](https://www.npmjs.com/package/react-app-rewire-hot-loader)

+#### Compressing images by default
+We added imagemin into the webpack pipeline, visit [react-app-rewire-imagemin-plugin](https://www.npmjs.com/package/react-app-rewire-imagemin-plugin) for more information